 In multiple countries, women’s rights are being rolled back with anti-feminist rhetoric and policies.
 There has also been an upsurge in femicide.

-In Afghanistan, women and girls are denied their human rights, forced to wear full body veils and denied access to education.
+In Afghanistan, women and girls are denied their human rights.They are forced to wear full body veils and denied access to education.
 This impacts on every aspect of their daily life’s, not only restricting them from attending secondary school and universities, but also working in many jobs and even moving freely outside of their homes.
 In 2023 on International Women’s Day, Mahbouba Seraj, a longtime women’s rights activist in Afghanistan, answered with a bitter laugh when asked by an interviewer what message she had for the international community.
 “I’m going to say – really – shame on you” she said.
 “I’m going to say to the whole world, shame on you.”

 In Kenya there is currently an epidemic of violence against women.
 Activists in the East African country report they are experiencing an increased rate of femicide (the intentional murder of women or girls primarily because of their sex) and are calling on the Kenyan government to act.
 A key demand from activists is the establishment of “femicide” as a separate legal charge from homicide.

 According to Amnesty at least 10 women and girls are murdered every day in Mexico with victims’ families abandoned by the authorities and left to carry out their own homicide investigations.
 Femicide has been rife in Mexico for decades.
-In recent years, a growing feminist movement has held massive street protests against the violence, but authorities have proved unwilling to take action to stop the killing.
+In recent years, a growing feminist movement has held massive street protests against the violence.
+However, the authorities have proved unwilling to take action to stop the killing.
 “It’s always a question of political will,” said Maricruz Ocampo, a women’s activist in the state of Querétaro.

 Countries in the West often considered “progressive” are not immune from this attack on women’s human rights.
 In America, women and girls are facing increasing restrictions to their sexual and reproductive health and rights as the Supreme Court and multiple states have moved to ban or heavily restrict access to legal abortions.